PeterAlfonsLoch/Git-Gud/README.md

 ## Components
 - **Cards**: A total of 108 cards are needed to play the game.
 Print the card sheet 12 times to get the full deck.
 - **Dice**: A minimum of 2 six-sided dice (d6) are required for gameplay.
+- **Bug Tracking**: Players should have a method for tracking their bugs, such as pen and paper or a digital note-taking tool.

 ## Printing Instructions
 - Use a color printer to ensure the colors of the cards are vivid and clear.